hamidrezafahimi/technical_utils/README.md

 #### src/my_mavic

 This guy is so useful.
 It's a native simulation of Mavic 2 Pro, totally stand-alone and independent of ros2-webots installation directories.

+#### src/webots_ros2_camera

+If you're to work with webots and ROS2, and you need a camera, here it is.
+I've made and upoaded it as a ROS2 package with required python driver.

 ## webots